FPGA Memory Types

 UltraRAM

 UltraRAM is a type of memory available in Xilinx UltraScale and UltraScale+ FPGAs.
 UltraRAM is like block ram on steroids: bigger but less agile.
-The blocks are 288 Kb in size (8x regular BRAM): combining all the blocks in a column gives you up to 36 Mb of memory to play with.
+The blocks are 288 Kib in size (eight times larger than regular BRAM): combining all the blocks in a column gives you up to 36 Mib of memory to play with.
 However, while UltraRAM is dual-ported, it does not support independent clocks on each port, and is a fixed 72 bits wide.

 High Bandwidth Memory